KuOcWh/KuOcWh/README.md

 - 👋 Hi, I’m @KuOcWh
-- 👀 I’m interested in ... learning to code, Football⚽, Crypto.
-Meeting new friends
+- 👀 I’m interested in ... improving my coding ability, Football⚽, Crypto, Meeting new friends
 - 🌱 I’m currently learning ...
-HTML, CSS and Responsive Web design.
+JavaScript, OOP, API's and TailwindCSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything exciting or educational
 - 📫 How to reach me ... kdoescoding@gmail.com

 <!---